Subcriticality at High Temperatures in Spin Lattice Systems

 \section{Abstract}

 We provide new sufficient conditions for subcriticality of classical and quantum spin lattice systems, formulated in terms of the uniqueness of Kubo-Martin-Schwinger (KMS) states.
 This is achieved by exploiting a non-commutative analog of the Kirkwood-Salzburg equations together with a novel decomposition of local observables.
 In contrast to standard approaches \cite{Bratteli_Robinson_97,Frohlich_Ueltschi_2015}, our condition is uniform with respect to the dimension of the single-site Hilbert space.
 Moreover, unlike the results of \cite{Drago_Pettinari_Van_de_Ven_2025}, which required control over the growth of the derivatives of the interaction potentials, our result only involves estimating the natural $C^*$-norm of these potentials.
 This substantially enlarges the class of interactions for which the theorems apply and provides better lower bounds on the subcritical inverse temperature.
-Finally, our results are flexible enough to cover situations where no assumptions are imposed on the single-site potentials.